Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 - Do we have dependencies that we think are non-critical, but can actually bring down our entire application?

-The subset of a system that can be impacted by an attack; the worst case impact of an experiment that discovers a flaw.
+The subset of a system that can be impacted by an experiment; the worst case impact of an experiment that discovers a flaw.
 Blast radius is measured in percentage of users impacted, number of hosts or services, or other discrete parts of the system.

 - When running chaos experiments, it is recommended to limit the blast radius to the smallest impact possible, then scale as you gain more confidence in your systems.
 See also magnitude.